 To overcome this problem, LinkedIn started LinkedIn salary.
 Now, LinkedIn not only provides salary information based on location, demographic, experience, etc.

-C. Do you need to get higher education to get better salary?
+- Do you need to get a higher education to get a better salary?

 Now, the one problem that LinkedIn might face is gathering the data and ensuring that it is accurate.